erneskipython2/minesweeper/README.md

 	-Added play endpoints and base logic for playing.
 Some corrections and pretty presentation.
 	-Added some logic for move to field and clear or lose.
-	-Clearing some code and comments for next, added logic for flag and client-side board (without the mines)
+	-Clearing some code and comments for next, added logic for flag and client-side board (without the mines) -Correction to flag logic
+	-Added logic for count the number of mines adyacent to each one in the realBoard

 ## Postman Collections